Lombok: Promoting Halal tourism

 In 2019, Lombok received a score of 70, the highest among the assessed top 10 halal tourist destinations in Indonesia in study conducted by the Tourism Ministry.
 The Indonesian Government was hoping to attract some of the anticipated 230 million Muslim travellers across the world in 2026, with potential spending of up to US$300 billion.

-According to the Organisation of Islamic Cooperation, halal (or Islamic) tourism components are halal hotels (no alcohol, gambling, etc.; Quran, prayer mats and arrows indicating the direction of Mecca in every room), halal transport (cleanliness; non-alcoholic drinks; publications coherent with Islam), halal food premises, halal (Islamic-themed) tour packages and halal finance(the financial resources of the hotel, restaurant, travel agency and the airlines have to fit with Islamic principles).
+According to the Organisation of Islamic Cooperation, halal (or Islamic) tourism components are halal hotels (no alcohol, gambling, etc.; Quran, prayer mats and arrows indicating the direction of Mecca in every room), halal transport (cleanliness; non-alcoholic drinks; publications coherent with Islam), halal food premises, halal (Islamic-themed) tour packages and halal finance (the financial resources of the hotel, restaurant, travel agency and the airlines have to fit with Islamic principles).

 Transport

 Lombok International Airport (Bandara Internasional Lombok) (IATA: LOP, ICAO: WADL) is south west of the small regional city of Praya in South central Lombok.
 It commenced operations on 1 October 2011.
 It replaced Selaparang airport near Ampenan.
 It is the only operational international airport within the province of West Nusa Tenggara (Nusa Tenggara Barat).

 Selaparang Airport in Ampenan was closed for operations on the evening of 30 September 2011.
 It previously provided facilities for domestic services to Java, Bali, and Sumbawa and international services to Singapore to Kuala Lumpur via Surabaya and Jakarta.
 It was the island's original airport and is situated on Jalan Adi Sucipto on the north western outskirts of Mataram.
 The terminals and basic airport infrastructure remain intact but it is closed to all civil airline traffic.

 Lembar Harbor seaport in the southwest has shipping facilities and a ferry for road vehicles and passenger services.
 In 2013, the gross tonnage is 4.3 million Gross Tonnages or increase by 72 percent from 2012 data means in Lombok and West Nusa Tenggara the economy progress significantly.

 Labuhan Lombok ferry port on the east coast provides a ferry for road vehicles and passenger services to Poto Tano on Sumbawa.

-Pelni Shipping Line provides a national network of passenger ship services throughout the Indonesian archipelago.
-Pelni have offices in Ampenan.